-Woman who leaked secret report on Russian hacking gets five years
+Government worker Reality Winner jailed five years after tucking secret Russian hacking report in tights and leaking it

 The judge sided with prosecutors who said Winner posed a potential flight risk and may have stolen other classified documents.

-Prosecutors also used Winner’s own words against her, including a Facebook chat in which Winner once wrote to her sister: “Look, I only say I hate America like 3 times a day.”
+Prosecutors also used Winner’s own words against her, including a Facebook chat in which she said: "Look, I only say I hate America like 3 times a day."

-Winner’s social media postings also included some scathing opinions on President Donald Trump.
+Winner’s social media postings also included some scathing opinions on President Donald Trump calling him a "soulless ginger orangutan."

-Three months before her arrest, Winner posted on Facebook that climate change was a more important issue than healthcare “since not poisoning an entire population seems to be more in line with ‘health’ care, and not the disease care system that people voted for a soulless ginger orangutan to ‘fix'”.

-Despite prosecutors’ warnings that Winner may have stolen other US secrets, she was never charged with any additional crimes.

 Winner grew up in Kingsville, Texas, and enlisted in the air force after graduating from high school.